mkitt/watchn/README.md

 - `watchn` is doing to much needs a nice refactor
 - return `this` on all public methods for chaining
 - Utility method for finding files based on filetype for watchn
+- Figure out how to broadcast a message when watchn crashes
+- Test for growl executable?
+- Growl Colors?
+- Growl Icon
 - Peer review